Thomas-lhuillier/jcvd/README.md

-To install run
+To install, run :
 	npm install twit

-set your proper config variables, as environnement variable or not.
+Then set your proper config variables, as environnement variable or not.

-to launch our script run
+To launch our script, run :
 	node jcvd.js